Scarlet Sage Growing and Caring Guide

 Unfortunately, this plant is not frost tolerant.
 It will die if temperatures fall below 32ºF.

-During the summer, expect to water plants once a week during times of drought.
+During the summer, expect to water plants once a week during drought.
 If you receive substantial rain, you can skip watering.

-Be aware that scarlet salvia plants are prone to root rot.
+Be aware these plants are prone to root rot.
 If the top few inches of soil is wet, there is no need to water.

 Salvia splendens will benefit from regular fertilization.

-To encourage lots of flowers, fertilize once in the late spring with a fertilizer designed for flowering plants.
-Fertilize once a month in the summer for continuous blooms.
+To encourage a lot of flowers, fertilize once in the late spring with a fertilizer designed for flowering plants.
+For continuous blooms, fertilize once a month in the summer.

-Scarlet sage doesn’t require regular pruning but removing dead flowers and stems will keep it tidy.
+These plants won’t require regular pruning, but removing dead flowers and stems will keep it tidy.

-If you are growing scarlet sage as a perennial, you can prune the plant in late winter.
-Use a sharp pair of pruning shears to cut the plant back so it is four to six inches tall.
+If you are growing as a perennial, you can prune the plant in late winter.
+Use a sharp pair of pruning shears to cut the plant back to four to six inches tall.
 This will encourage new growth and flowers.

 Propagation